How To Create Your Wedding Guest List

 • Give your wedding-party members a plus-one.

-• Also, guests who’ve been with their significant other for so long that it’d be awkward not to invite them.
+• Guests who’ve been with their significant other for so long that it’d be awkward not to invite them should also get a plus-one.

 6. Children